Interview – James Karen

 CrypticRock.com – That is unfortunate.

-James Karen – I do small pictures for young people starting out, no money in it.
+James Karen – I do small pictures for young people starting out, with no money in it.
 I just do it cause I like to help young people and I like to see them get started, and I like to work.
 I did a picture in Kansas last year for a young director, it was a wild experience.
 We were in the prairie for about two months shooting out in the open all the time.
 I think that may be where I got sick.
 I do like to do that, I like to work with young directors and young actors.

 CrypticRock.com – That is great that you give back like that and you are doing it cause you love it.
 You mentioned about insuring an older actor and such.
 Out of curiosity, as an older American citizen, how do you feel the country treats older American citizens?
-America tends to discount someone when they reach a certain age unfortunately, and it is unfair.
+America tends to discount someone when they reach a certain age, unfortunately, and it is unfair.

 James Karen – I have not run into any discrimination.
 It is different for actors because if there is an old part then you get an old actor.
 In big business, they are looking at their people and they probably cold-bloodedly call them out when they get old because they want young people in there.
 I think that business in this country is pretty cold-blooded, for actors, it is a little different.
-They cannot get a twenty-two year old boy to play an eighty-four year old man, not very well anyway.
+They cannot get a twenty-two-year-old boy to play an eighty-four-year-old man, not very well anyway.

 CrypticRock.com – (laughs) You are absolutely right.

 James Karen – Then why do it?
-There are a lot of older actors that are still fit and able to work.
+There are a lot of older actors who are still fit and able to work.
 The thing within an actor’s work life is when they cannot remember the lines.
 I remember old actors who used to say, “Well my boy, things are bad for me.”
 “I’ve lost my study,” they would say.
 Meaning, they could not study their lines anymore and have them.
 I think that is the turning point for most actors.

 CrypticRock.com – You have really kept your mind very sharp through the years.
 You recently turned ninety-two years old.
 What has been your key to keeping yourself sharp?

 James Karen – I never drank cheap whiskey (laughs).
 I do not know, I think I am lucky.
 I have a wife who is marvelous in her adjustment to me, and she has been wonderful for me.
-She kept me alive when I was sick, if it had not have been for her, I would not have made it.
+She kept me alive when I was sick, if it had not been for her, I would not have made it.
 She is just a wonderful woman, that makes all the difference in the world.

 CrypticRock.com – It definitely does.
 When you have someone who cares for you and is there for you to help you when you need it, that is what matters most.
-I had one last question pertaining to movies.
+I have one last question pertaining to movies.
 On CrypticRock.com we cover music and films, particularly Horror films.
 You do like Horror films, what are some of your favorites?

 James Karen – Frankenstein (1931) is the greatest Horror film ever made.
-Boris Karloff is one of our greatest actors in Horror, or anything, he just was a great actor.
+Boris Karloff is one of our greatest actors in Horror or anything, he just was a great actor.
 With all that makeup on in Frankenstein and in The Mummy (1932), completely covered with cloth, his soul shined through somehow.
 Then I got to know him and he was just a wonderful man.
 I think Frankenstein is our finest picture because of him.
 I saw it when it came out and I remember everybody was frightened, the depth of him, and I just loved him.
 I was not frightened, I just thought, “Oh god, he’s so wonderful.”
 I was looking at him like he was a young actor that I admired so much.
 I was really glad I got to know him.

 Universal Pictures